mbaumer/us_hep_funding/docs/_states/OR.md

 Jeff Merkley is the #7 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

+Ron Wyden is the #2 Democrat on the Senate Energy Subcommittee on Energy

 Ron Wyden is the #2 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants